covertlabsaus/colab-mcp/README.md

 > **Stop losing context when you switch between AI coding tools.**

-A Model Context Protocol (MCP) server that lets Claude Desktop, Cursor, Codex, and other AI coding assistants share logs and session history with each other.
+A Model Context Protocol (MCP) server that lets Claude Code, Cursor, Codex, and other AI coding assistants share logs and session history with each other.

 [![PyPI version](https://badge.fury.io/py/colab-mcp.svg)](https://badge.fury.io/py/colab-mcp)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## The Problem

-You're coding with Claude Desktop.
+You're coding with Claude Code.
 You make progress.
 Then you switch to Cursor to test something.
 Now you've lost all your context.
 You explain everything again.
 Then you jump to Codex.
 Explain it all over again.

 **It's exhausting.**